The Student Charter embodies the key principles underpinning the partnership between students and the University.

 Relationship with the University's regulatory framework

-This Charter is informed by government legislation and subject to the Academic Board Regulation and Student Conduct Policy.
-To the extent that the Charter is not consistent with the Academic Board Regulation and Student Conduct Policy, the Academic Board Regulation and Student Conduct Policy take precedence over the Charter.
+This Charter is informed by government legislation and subject to the Vice-Chancellor Regulation, Academic Board Regulation and Student Conduct Policy.
+To the extent that the Charter is not consistent with the Academic Board Regulation and Student Conduct Policy, the Vice-Chancellor Regulation, Academic Board Regulation and Student Conduct Policy take precedence over the Charter.